- This event has passed.

-- What are productive ways to investigate relationships between the globalised form of expression that is the film medium, the international tendencies of the avant-garde, and the strategic roles that cinema has played in fostering group, national and regional identities?
+- What are productive ways to investigate relationships between the globalized form of expression that is the film medium, the international tendencies of the avant-garde, and the strategic roles that cinema has played in fostering group, national and regional identities?

-- What are limits and possibilities of representation and experimentation in the medium of the moving image, and how do these innovations in form relate to the lived experience of subversion?
-How did artists employ the materiality of this reproducible medium in the context of highly mediatised cultures to engage with narrative norms and established histories?
+- What are the limits and possibilities of representation and experimentation in the medium of the moving image, and how do these innovations in form relate to the lived experience of subversion?
+How did artists employ the materiality of this reproducible medium in the context of highly mediatized cultures to engage with narrative norms and established histories?

-- How has experimental film practice evolved as the ‘poor image’ (Steyerl 2009) is dematerialised and dispersed into alternative economies of images against a backdrop of changing technologies and distribution possibilities over time, including various film and digital formats, as well as VHS, DVD, and the internet?
+- How has experimental film practice evolved as the ‘poor image’ (Steyerl 2009) is dematerialized and dispersed into alternative economies of images against a backdrop of changing technologies and distribution possibilities over time, including various film and digital formats, as well as VHS, DVD, and the internet?